gramineproject/graphene/Documentation/oldwiki/PAL-Host-ABI.md

-This API waits on a synchronization handle and returns true if this handle's event was triggered and false otherwise. `timeout_us` is the maximum time that the API should wait (in microseconds), or `NO_TIMEOUT` to indicate it is to be blocked until the handle' event is triggered.
+This API waits on a synchronization handle and returns true if this handle's event was triggered and false otherwise. `timeout_us` is the maximum time that the API should wait (in microseconds), or `NO_TIMEOUT` to indicate it is to be blocked until the handle's event is triggered.

 #### DkStreamsWaitEvents